manuelbomi/A-Comprehensive-Data-Quality-and-Drift-Detection-Framework-for-IoT-RFID-Enterprise-Applications/README.md

-# Comprehensive Data Quality and Drift Detection Framework for IoT/RFID Enterprise Applications
+# A Comprehensive Data Quality and Drift Detection Framework for IoT/RFID Enterprise Applications

 ### Table of Contents